African Things To Do

 Niger River Region

-The Niger River adds a calmer nature dimension—river light, local life, and scenic moments depending on the location.
+The Niger River brings a calmer dimension—river light, local life, and scenic moments depending on the location.
+It works best as short, well-planned outings from your base rather than long river-region travel days.

 • Best experiences